Up to £10,000

 - Hold an excellent bachelor's (1st or 2.1), or Master's degree (merit or distinction);

-- Hold an offer of a place, or be a currently registered student, for a full-time postgraduate research degree at University of Kent for the following academic year within the Faculty of Humanities or Social Sciences;
+- Hold an offer of a place, or be a currently registered student, for a full-time or part-time postgraduate research or taught degree at the University of Kent for the following academic year within one of the listed Academic Divisions:

 - Have excellent communication skills, both written and oral, and be able to explain their project clearly and without jargon to non-experts,

 - Convey their passion for their project to a wider audience and convince the panel of the project's wider value

 - Act as 'ambassador' for both the University and their subject.